DOES LAUGHTER MAKE YOU SMARTER? BENEFITS OF HUMOR FOR MENTAL HEALTH

 How Do the Cognitive Benefits of Humor Compare Against Other Healthy Lifestyle Habits?

 The cognitive-enhancing[2] effects of humor and laughter are comparable to physical exercise and creative activities, yet not as pronounced.
 However, humor and laughter rank far higher than any of these activities in terms of improving mood and emotional reappraisal of stressful situations.
-These features of humor and laughter make them indispensable toward our quality of life at every step.
+These features of humor and laughter make them indispensable for our quality of life at every step.

 Humor and Creative Cognition.
 Despite sharing neuro-biological commonality, humor is not able to influence our creative abilities in the same way as a physical creative hobby would.
 Humor lacks physical and spatial components that contribute more towards brain development.
 However, developing a sense of humor may enhance one’s ability to think creatively and, therefore, may contribute towards the development of creative skill sets.